Monthly Tech-Tip | No tracking! No ads! |

 The ceramic hobby casting industry has long used commercially prepared, gummed, paint-on (or brushing) glazes and underglazes.
 In recent years the hobby pottery community has followed suit.
 Even professional potters, who in the past made their own glazes, have embraced the use of pint and gallon bottles of brushing glazes for some or all of their ware.
 Websites selling pottery equipment and supplies (and physical stores) often feature glazes very prominently, a reflection of how popular and lucrative these are.
 In fact, prepared glazes are now closer to the centre of the potter's universe than clay bodies!
 So clay body manufacturers are adapting their products to work with the glazes (rather than the other way around).

 Organic and inorganic gums are used in ceramics.
-The former suffer bacterial growth issues, so antimicrobials are needed to counteract this (bacteria actually degrades the performance of the gum).
+The former suffer bacterial growth issues, so antimicrobials are often needed to counteract this (bacteria degrades the performance of the gum).
 Brushing media products can also be substituted for part of the water (like propylene glycol, the name sounds bad but it's not toxic, or Floetrol, a brand-name product) to make glazes brush better.
 Actually, you can make your own brushing medium that can be added to any dipping glaze by mixing Veegum CER and water.
-Beware of any product that bills itself as a additive that can make any glaze brushable because three properties are needed: Slower drying, hardening on drying and gelling to prevent settling and improve brushing behavior.
+Beware of any product that bills itself as an additive that can make any glaze brushable because three properties are needed: Slower drying, hardening on drying and gelling.
 The level of each depends on the percentage and nature of clay in the recipe.

 The advantages of brushing glazes include: